vhartikainen/protecting-workloads-workshop/docs/perimeter-layer/remediate.md

 Build blacklists of such actors using the relevant conditions and set up rules to match and block them.
 An example IP-based blacklist already exists in your sandbox environment.

 Reputation lists can also be maintained by third parties.
 The AWS WAF Security Automations allow you to implement IP-based reputation lists.

+??? info "Solution"
+    1.	edit the IP addresses condition named WafIpBlackList
+        1. add a test IP address _You can optain your current IP at <a href="https://ifconfig.co/" target="_blank">Ifconfig.co</a> The entry should follow CIDR notation. i.e. 10.10.10.10/32 for a single host._
+    2.	create string match condition named filterNoPath with 1 filter
+        1.	uri, starts with, no transform, _/phpmyadmin_
+    3.	???

 ---